ORGANIZATION AND PREPARATION

 It is very easy once you step into the competitive cauldron of tournament play for winning to devour development.
 From playing style to playing time, we must make sure we maintain our perspective and don’t get too off track from our overall objectives and philosophy.
 At minimum, ensure Everyone Plays and your squad gets rotated into the games to help handle the environment and the load on players as they play multiple games.

 Depending on the tournament grouping, teams can vary in skill level, which can lead to imbalanced match-ups.
 Therefore, it’s important to see each game as a learning opportunity and again, be ready to adapt.
 In games where your team is outmatched, stay positive and continue to praise what the players do well (not giving up can in itself be a powerful lesson).
 In games where your team is more advanced than the opponent, consider some proactive and challenging (but inconspicuous) coaching conditions, i.e., set a midfield boundary restricting midfielders helping the defense.
+Above all, strive to be respectful to the opponents (as opposed to playing 20 passes before scoring).

 Make sure you, your players, and parents be respectful to the referees at all times.